VA Home Loans

 Advantages of VA The Loan

-The VA Loan is a true no money down home loan.
-It requires no reserve, and no money out of pocket.
-They have the same interest rate as FHA loans but have no down payment, no mortgage insurance and a higher dollar limit.
+The VA Home Loan is a government home loan program available to American Service Veterans that is arguably the best loan program out there.
+The VA home loan requires no money down, no reserve, and essentially no money out of pocket.
+They have the same interest rate as a 3 ½% down FHA loan but with no down payment, no mortgage insurance and a higher dollar limit.

 Eligibility for VA Loans

 VA loans require prior service with a discharge other than dishonorable.
 Veterans are required to submit a copy of their DD214 with their loan application.
 Active duty military are eligible for VA loans after serving 24 months of active duty.
 Reserve and National Guard personnel are eligible for VA loans after six years of service.

 Time in service requirements are shorter in some circumstances, such as war time veterans and disabled veterans.
 There are also provisions for surviving spouses.

 There is no loan limit for a VA loan as of Jan 1, 2020.
 This means Veterans can get a no down payment loan for as much home as they afford to make the payments on based on their income.
 In the past, Loan limits on VA loans have been tied to the conforming conventional loan.
 Loan originators may still have loan overlays that have maximum loan limits.

 Credit score requirements

 The VA does not have a minimum FICO credit score requirement for VA barrowers.
 The VA requires that the lender review the entire loan profile.
 Individual lenders are allowed to put credit requirement overlays that have tighter restrictions than the minimum program requirements.
 Most VA lenders are going to require a 620 minimum credit score and higher for very large loans.

 If your score is below 620 but the rest of your borrower profile looks real good, you may want to shop around with different lenders.